dknittel/rails_fantasy_sports_draft/README.md

 Daniel Knittel

+NOTE: This project was ported from another repo, which is why there are so few commits.
+To see the history of commits, please go to github.com/dknittel/rails_passion_project.

 Purpose: The purpose of this website is to allow users to create drafts and select players to their teams with their friends.

 Target Users: The target users are people who are sports fans and who enjoy playing fantasy sports and drafting players.